anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 The providers of the secure resolver service will, however, still see the IoT device queries.

 A described above in {{mapping}} the MUD controller needs to have access to the same resolver(s) as the IoT device.
-Use of the QuadX resolvers at first seems to present less of a problem than use of some other less well known resolver.
+Use of the QuadX resolvers (such as Google's 8.8.8.8) at first seems to present less of a problem than use of some other less well known resolver.
 While any system may use QuadX, in most cases those services are massively replicated via anycast: there is no guarantee that a MUD controller will speak to the same instance, or get the same geographic anycast result.

+XXX - THIS NEEDS WAY MORE EXPLANATION.

 # Recommendations to IoT device manufacturer on MUD and DNS usage

 Inclusion of a MUD file with IoT devices is operationally quite simple.
 It requires only a few small changes to the DHCP client code to express the MUD URL.
-It can even be done without code changes via the use of a QR code affixed to the packaging (see {{-securehomegateway-mud}}).
+It can even be done without code changes via the use of a QR code affixed to the packaging (see {{I-D.richardson-mud-qrcode}}.

 The difficult part is determining what to put into the MUD file itself.
 There are currently tools that help with the definition and analysis of MUD files, see {{mudmaker}}.